 Highest and Best

 Many times, if there are multiple offers on a property, the seller will ask for you to submit your “highest and best” offer.
 In other words, the bank is asking you to bid on the property against others.
-At this time, it can be easy to fall into “auction mode” and overpay because of the hype, but if you follow all the steps I preach on often about buying smart you’ll know your max price and won’t let emotion take over.
+At this time, it can be easy to fall into “auction mode,” and many overpay because of the hype, so be sure to stick to the numbers you need to make a profit.

-Doing Your Due Diligence and Actually Buying the Foreclosure
+Do Your Due Diligence and Actually Buy the Foreclosure

-Once your offer is accepted, it’s now time to do your “due diligence” and make sure all your ducks are in a row.
-This is the time where you hire an inspector to check out the property and get your financing fully in place.
-In most states, the closing process is handled by a “Title Company” who will prepare all the documents and arrange for the signing of both parties.
-However, in some states an attorney is responsible for this procedure, but the steps are nearly the same.
+Once your offer is accepted, it’s time to do your due diligence and make sure all your ducks are in a row.
+This is when you hire an inspector to check out the property and get your financing fully in place.
+In most states, the closing process is handled by a title company, which will prepare all the documents and arrange for signing by both parties.
+However, in some states, an attorney is responsible for this procedure, but the steps are nearly the same.